Is there anything more annoying than oily skin?

 - The Ordinary Salicylic Acid 2% Solution (£4.25): available at Adore Beauty, Beauty Bay and Cult Beauty

 4. Use An Oil-Free Moisturizer

-That’s why you should choose oil-free moisturizers.
-They contain stuff like silicones that behave like oils, locking in moisture into your skin, without adding more oil.
-And, they’re rich in humectants, which is a smart way to call ingredients like hyaluronic acid that attract and bind moisture to the skin.
+Plus, they’re rich in humectants.
+These are ingredients like hyaluronic acid that attract and bind moisture to the skin.
 Again, without adding more oil.
 Awesome, right?